 Thanks to a vanilla cake mix, these mini upside down blueberry cakes are very simple to make.
 Jump to the Mini Upside Down Blueberry Cakes Recipe or read on to see our tips for making them.

 The secret to these mini cakes is a grapefruit.
 We use the zest and juice.
 It adds a little citrus and makes the cake quite delicious.
-We first shared this recipe with Betty Crocker and got a huge response, so we jumped at the chance to share it with you!

 YOU MAY ALSO LIKE: A lovely pineapple upside-down cake recipe that’s extremely simple to make.
 Jump to the Fresh Pineapple Upside Down Cake Recipe.